JackyChung2003/CPT113-Hackathon2/README.md

 - `Player` class: The `Player` class serves as the container for the linked list.
 It contains attributes such as `playerPosition`, and `mercy`.
 The `playerPosition` attribute points to the player location in the list.
 The `mercy` attribute stores the current mercy of the player.

 The `Player` class also provides various methods to manipulate the linked list:
-- `moveForward`: This method generates a random list of nodes with specified levels.
+- `moveForward`: This method move forward the player 1 step.
-- `moveBackward`: This method adds a new node to the end of the list.
+- `moveBackward`: This method move backward the player 1 step.
-- `jumpOverNode`: This method deletes all the nodes in the map.
+- `jumpOverNode`: This method allow the player to jump over 1 node.

 #### Usage
 The linked list data structure is used to represent the game map, which serves as the main gameplay element.
 The map is generated randomly using the `generateRandomList` method.
 The `append` method is used to add new nodes to the end of the list, and the `deleteMap` method is used to clear the map when needed.